jackyzha0/jackyzha0.github.io/content/posts/hootsuite.md

 ![[December 27th, 1985](https://www.gocomics.com/calvinandhobbes/1985/12/27)](https://cdn-images-1.medium.com/max/2000/0*Psh-fqFgVeQegGay.jpg)*[December 27th, 1985](https://www.gocomics.com/calvinandhobbes/1985/12/27)*

 Becomes sometimes, you just gotta go for it.
 You probably shouldn’t be going around and ruining nice coffee tables, but it works as a metaphor I guess?
 The point is: take necessary risks.
 Don’t say “nah, that’s not possible” before someone else tells you it is.
-At the start of summer, if someone told me I was going to be doing a demo on a proposal for a massive re-architecture of one of Hootsuite’s core services, I would have told you that you were insane.
+At the start of summer, if someone told me I was going to be doing a demo on a proposal for a massive re-architecture of one of Hootsuite’s core services, I would have told you that you were bonkers.
 Yet here I am, doing just that:

 ![](https://cdn-images-1.medium.com/max/3488/1*P8WSSl993SYILSfw9EfCwg.png)

 If your brain is anything like mine, you often get these nagging self-doubts about whether you’re capable of doing something.
 The first time I was assigned to help define Service Level Objectives ([SLOs](https://landing.google.com/sre/sre-book/chapters/service-level-objectives/)) for some of Hootsuite’s core services, I was shocked.

 > They’re letting a high schooler do this?
 How am I even close to being qualified?

 Not wanting to miss the opportunity, I took it.
 But as I began work, it became clear that I was the biggest critic in the room.
 They wouldn’t have asked me to do it if they didn’t trust me to do it and to do it well.
 Moving forward, I tried to trust myself more and to put myself out there, eventually taking on projects that I never thought would’ve been possible:

 * Designing prototype service meshes
 * Adding endpoints and writing scripts to cleanup user data
 * And other crazy things that I probably can’t publicly disclose

 If an opportunity presents itself, jump on it!
 You don’t know where it might take you.